 Such startups simply continue to be overvalued by executing a couple more spectacular funding rounds.
 After which the investors understand or anticipate that they're not going to be successful after analyzing the stats and other relevant information and pulling any additional funding.
 These businesses will likely close or downsize their operations, leading to widespread job losses and a repeat of the 2008 financial crisis unless they figure up some sort of magical formula.

-Revenue of Zomato has soared by a significant percentage year over year, and losses have also risen by a substantial proportion.
-However, when you look at the overall picture, Zomato is present in 22 countries, including India.
+The revenue of Zomato has soared by a significant percentage year over year, and losses have also risen by a substantial proportion.
+However, when you look at the overall picture, Zomato is present in 24 countries, including India.
 Furthermore, it has a monopoly in Restaurant Search in India, despite the presence of competitors making it more likely to succeed.
 Advertisements, classifieds, internet shopping, and consulting are further sources of its revenue.
-It recorded a revenue of 1,994 crore INR in FY21, whereas its total expenses stood at 2,185.04 crore INR for FY21.

 Although this is one of the most difficult startups to evaluate, the basics stay the same.
 Flipkart is attempting to instill in Indians the habit of shopping online.
 This is also being funded by investors.
 Online retail sales in India currently account for only 1% of total retail sales.
-If it were to rise to even 7-8 percent (as it is in the United States), E-tailer revenues in India would soar by a significant percent.
+If it were to rise to even 7-8% (as it is in the United States), E-tailer revenues in India would soar by a significant percentage.
 This is the expectation of investors.
-Flipkart Internet saw a rise of 28% in its overall revenue (8,115 crore INR) in FY21 from (6,317 crore INR) FY20.
-It also reported a loss of 2,881 crore INR in FY21, which is a 48% increase from 1,936 crore INR in FY20.

 These are some of the names that stand in full pride with huge valuations as they have gained the trust of investors as well as the masses but at the same time continue to make lesser profits.